 Adverse Consequences of a Drug Possession Conviction

 The consequences of a conviction for a drug possession charge are severe and can include jail time, extended supervision under probation or parole as well as significant fines and court costs.
-Individuals convicted of a drug possession crime may also face suspension of their driving privileges, loss of employment, long-term damage to their reputation and the likelihood of having a permanent criminal record.
+Individuals convicted of a drug possession crime may also face loss of employment, long-term damage to their reputation and the likelihood of having a permanent criminal record.

 For younger professionals, the consequences of a drug possession conviction are equally serious and can include being disqualified from federal student financial and the possibility of being excluded from employment in professions requiring professional licensure and certification.
 It is important to have a knowledgeable criminal defense attorney on your side if you are charged with a drug possession crime.